transientskp/tkp/documentation/userref/structure/stages/association.rst

 sources are collected together to form a lightcurve by means of the :ref:`runningcatalog <schema-runningcatalog>` table (see the :ref:`database schema <database-schema>` documentation for details).
-This terminology "leaks" into Trap interfaces, and one will often see references to (for example) a "runningcatalog source".
+This terminology "leaks" into TraP interfaces, and one will often see references to (for example) a "runningcatalog source".

 The extracted sources are therefore associated with runningcatalog sources.